Ireland tells banks to cut costs before being put up for sale

-Ireland has slowly begun to cut its exposure to the banking sector after a property crash that ravaged the economy forced it to pump 64 billion euros ($83 billion) - or around 40 percent of annual economic output - into its stricken lenders.
+Ireland has slowly begun to cut its exposure to the banking sector after a property crash that ravaged the economy forced it to pump 64 billion euros (54.7 billion pounds) - or around 40 percent of annual economic output - into its stricken lenders.

 Noonan reiterated that he is prepared to offload some debt at the right price in state-owned Allied Irish Banks and Permanent TSB, similar to the sale of contingent capital in Bank of Ireland that last month recouped 1 billion euros for the state.